 7. A warm welcome

 Exhibitions are exhausting.
 But you don’t want that key customer to swing by just at the moment you’re in a huddle grumbling with a colleague.
 Do your best to stay bright and alert, maintain positive, open body language, keep your head up and smile.
 Then, when that dream customer finds your stand they will be pleased to see you.
 Remember, exhibitions are just as tiring for visitors.
 Offering small snacks or sweets, or even a glass of water, is a thoughtful gesture that not only makes people feel better about your business but also encourages them to drop in and hang around.

 It helps to think of an exhibition as an opportunity for market research as much as for sales.
 You’ll come over as curious rather than desperate, as well!
 Prepare a few conversation openers, not ‘Can I help you?’
 That’s a conversation closer, not an opener!
 It could be the offer of refreshments or asking them what the best thing they’ve seen at the event, so far, has been.
 The objective is to lead on to feedback about your products or service.
 A closer look may result in a sale.
 Or if they could be a potential customer, get contact details so that you can send them more information, free samples, special offers or future developments.

 No, it’s not over!
 You’re not allowed to collapse in a heap until you’ve done the follow-up.
 The best time is immediately.
 Add contacts to your system, fulfil all your promises and, if nothing else, send a personal email thanking people for dropping by.
 Sometimes that’s all that’s needed to prompt the sale.

 Was it worth it?
+Have the exhibition tips paid off?
 Make sure that you measure the exhibition’s impact in terms of potential and actual customers, sales and other opportunities.
 The results might surprise you and should feed into your marketing strategy.
 There is always room for improvement.
 What will you do better next time?